inexorgame-obsolete/wiki-mirror/Build.md

    * Select the new `build` directory for `Where to build the binaries`
    * Click `Configure`
    * Select your desired generator
-     * If you use Visual Basic select the highest VS-Version it finds and (if you have) the x64-Version so e.g. `Visual Studio 12 Win64`
+     * If you use Visual Studio select VS-Version *Visual Studio 12 2013* and (if you have) the x64-Version so e.g. `Visual Studio 12 Win64`
    * Click `Generate` to generate a project file

 ## Actually building the sources